vmcodes/vmcodes/README.md

 # Vincent Medina

 ## About Me
-- Introdued to engineering at a young age via AutoCad and MicroStation.
+- Introdued to engineering at an early age via AutoCad and MicroStation.
 - Installed Ubuntu after graduating college (the first time :satisfied:) and have remained in tech ever since.
 - After persuing a BA in Psychology, I received additional degrees in Computer Programming and Technology Management.
 - Actively coding web and mobile apps, playing on servers, and learning about Web3.